Facebook Pixel Laying the Foundation for Community | Western Kentucky University

 Logistics

-Even before the first day of class, you can reach out to your students via email, Blackboard or TopNet to welcome them and orient them to the course.
+Before the first day of class, you can reach out to your students via email, Blackboard, or TopNet to welcome them and orient them to the course.
 In your pre-semester communication, share with them what they’ll need to be successful in the class and what your first day will be like.
 Things you might consider sharing include a list of technology and/or equipment they’ll need to participate (mics, webcam, etc), apps or software they might need to participate in polling or class activities, readings that need to be done prior to class, an agenda for the first day, etc.

 Syllabus